pippinbarr/cart263/activities/bubble-popper.md

 ## Create a new project

 1. Start a p5 template project in your `activities` folder and name it `bubble-popper` ([template-p5-project.zip](../templates/template-p5-project.zip))
-2. Open the project folder in Atom to start work
+2. Open the project folder in VS Code to start work
 3. Set the title of the project in `index.html` to something appropriate like `Bubble Popper`
 4. Commit the changes to your repository with a commit message